keystonejs/keystone/.changeset/gentle-poets-perform.md

 '@keystone-6/core': patch
 ---

-Resolves error when deleting an item that has a file or image that is no longer on the filesystem
+Fixes error when deleting an item that has a file or image that is no longer on the filesystem